OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 #### Step 1: Install Required Packages

-First, we will install the `swap-utils` package that will allow us to create and use Swap Files:
+First, we will install the `swap-utils` and `block-mount` packages that will allow us to create and use Swap Files:

 ```
 opkg update
 opkg install swap-utils
+opkg install block-mount
 ```

 #### Step 2: USB Storage